-The arts are needed more than ever at a time like this.
-Arts can allow people to express their feelings and tell their stories in multiple ways, helping them to cope with and heal from traumas, including our current state of crisis.
-They can also document life in a community at a particular moment, leaving a rich and nuanced record for future generations that goes beyond news accounts and government reports.
+Community arts can empower people to express their feelings and tell their stories, helping them to cope with and heal from traumas.
+They document life in a community at a particular moment, leaving a shared record for future generations that goes beyond news accounts and government reports.